Run a CAP Application on Kyma

 Create a Secret for SAP HANA HDI Container Credentials

-As a first step, you need to upload the HANA HDI container credentials from the CF service key to a Kubernetes secret.
+As a first step, you need to upload the SAP HANA HDI container credentials from the Cloud Foundry service key to a Kubernetes secret.

 You build the file gen/hdi-secret.yaml